rescript-lang/bucklescript.github.io/docs/generate-converters-accessors.md

 ---
-id: generate-helpers-deriving
+id: generate-converters-accessors
-title: Generate Helpers (Deriving)
+title: Generate Converters & Helpers
 ---

 Sometimes, you might want to generate e.g. function accessors from a variant declaration, or a `Js.t` object + converter functions from a record definition.
 BuckleScript comes with a few annotations that allow you to generate those.